Study in the U.S.

 New York is a global hub for culture, design, art, finance, architecture, and more.
-If you’re matriculated as an NYIT student at one of our global campuses or a visiting international exchange student, you can come to New York and take classes for a semester or more at our Manhattan (New York City) or Old Westbury (Long Island) campus through our Global Exchange program.
+If you're matriculated as an NYIT student at one of our global campuses or a visiting international exchange student, you can come to New York and take classes for a semester or more at our New York City or Long Island campus through our global exchange program.
 Explore new cultures and career paths while you make friends with classmates from around the world.

-- choose the NYIT campus (Manhattan or Old Westbury) where you wish to study, if applicable (some programs are only offered on one New York campus).
+- Choose the NYIT campus (New York City or Long Island) where you wish to study, if applicable (some programs are only offered on one New York campus)

-- provide necessary documentation, including a completed visa application, Change of Campus Form, and Center for Global Exchange Application (current NYIT Students) or Visiting Non-Degree Student Application Form.
+- Provide necessary documentation, including a completed visa application, Change of Campus Form, and Global Exchange Application (current NYIT Students) or Visiting Non-Degree Student Application Form

 Contact email@example.com if you need assistance.